Sanford Spinners

+Today, the nickname has been revived by the "Sanford Spinners" amateur collegiate summer baseball team, who have played as members of the Old North State League from 2021 to Present.

 History

-The Sanford Spinners began minor league play in 1941.
-The Spinners became members of the six–team 1941 Class D level Bi-State League.
+The Sanford Spinners began minor league play in 1941, when the Spinners became members of the six–team 1941 Class D level Bi-State League.
 The Danville-Schoolfield Leafs, Leaksville-Draper-Spray Triplets, Martinsville Manufacturers, Mayodan Millers and Mt.
 Airy Graniteers joined Sanford in league play.

-The Sanford use of the "Spinners" moniker corresponds to local industry in the era.
+The Sanford use of the "Spinners" moniker corresponded to local industry in the era.
 Beginning in 1915, Sanford was home to the Seaboard Milling Company.

 In their first season of play, the Sanford Spinners won the Bi-State League championship.
-Sanford finished their first season with a regular season record of 58–54, placing 4th in the six–team Bi-State League standings, playing under manager Zeb Harrington.
-Sanford finished 7.0 games behind the 1st place Leaksville-Draper-Spray Triplets in the final standings.
+Sanford finished their first season with a regular season record of 58–54, placing fourth in the six–team Bi-State League standings, playing under manager Zeb Harrington.
+Sanford finished 7.0 games behind the first place Leaksville-Draper-Spray Triplets in the final standings.
 In the playoffs, Stanford won 4 games to 3 over the Martinsville Manufacturers.
 In the Finals Sanford defeated the Danville-Schoolfield Leafs 4 games to 2 to win the championship.
-Sanford pitcher, Dave Odom led the Bi-State League with 16 wins and 190 strikeouts.
+Sanford pitcher Dave Odom led the Bi-State League with both 16 wins and 190 strikeouts.

 The Sanford Spinners continued play in the 1942 Bi-State League, reaching the finals of the eight–team league.
-With a record of 62–59, Sanford placed 2nd in the standings, finishing 6.5 games behind the 1st place Wilson Tobos, playing under manager Frank Rogers.
-In the 1st round of the playoffs, Sanford defeated the Burlington Bees 4 games to 1 to advance.
+With a record of 62–59, Sanford placed second in the regular season standings, finishing 6.5 games behind the first place Wilson Tobos, playing under manager Frank Rogers.
+In the first round of the playoffs, Sanford defeated the Burlington Bees 4 games to 1 to advance.
 In the finals, the Rocky Mount Rocks defeated Sanford 4 games to 1.
 The Bi–State permanently folded following the 1942 season, with the onset of World War II.

 The 1946 Sanford Spinners resumed play and won the league pennant joining a new league.
 Sanford became charter members of the six–team Class D level Tobacco State League.
 The Angier-Fuquay Springs Bulls, Clinton Blues, Dunn-Erwin Twins, Smithfield-Selma Leafs and Wilmington Pirates joined Sanford in league play.

-The Spinners finished the 1946 Tobacco State League regular season with a 71–48 record to place 1st, finishing 0.5 game ahead of the 2nd place Clinton Blues.
+The Spinners finished the 1946 Tobacco State League regular season with a 71–48 record to place first, finishing 0.5 game ahead of the second place Clinton Blues.
 Playing under managers Gaither Riley and Zeb Harrington, Sanford lost in the first round of the Tobacco State League playoffs as Angier-Fuquay defeated Sanford 4 games to 2.
 Orville Nesselrode of Sanford led the Tobacco State League with 30 home runs and 150 RBI.
 Pitcher George Bortz led the league with 193 strikeouts.

 In 1947, it was reported that L.D.
 Isenhour, Jr. was president of the Sanford Spinners, with Sam Allen serving as business manager for the franchise.